magnet-cl/magnetizer/README.md

 `ansible-playbook -i inventory -l magnetizer.staging playbooks/secure_ssh.yml`

+If you need to target the root user, instead of doing it manually with:

+`ansible-playbook -i root@magnetizer-stg.magnet.cl, -l root@magnetizer-stg.magnet.cl playbooks/init_vps.yml`

+you can use `inventory_root`:

+`ansible-playbook -i inventory_root -l magnetizer.staging playbooks/init_vps.yml`

 **Warning** if you already have a `~/.ssh/config` file, `update_ssh_config.sh` will replace it.
 To avoid this, first move your `~/.ssh/config` to `~/.ssh/config_local`